gudesantana/gudesantana/README.md

-## 👋 Olá, eu sou [Gude Santana]!
+## 👋 Olá, eu sou Gude Santana!

 ## Sobre Mim

-🥋 A black belt guy
+- 🥋 A black belt guy.

-🏍️ A motorclicle guy
+- 🏍️ A motorcycle guy.

-🎙️ A PodCaster guy
+- 🎙️ A PodCaster guy.

-🎙️ A DevOps guy
+- ⚙️ A DevOps guy.

-😊 A good guy!
+- 😊 A good guy!

 ## Tem mais!!!